Max-Petersson/Max-Petersson.github.io/_projects/project1.md

 ![](src/images/HotReload.gif)

-I also created a crafting system, almost everything in the game can be used as materials for crafting, and the output of a recipe can also be almost anything.
+I also created a crafting system, almost everything in the game can be used as materials for crafting, and the output of a recipe can be almost anything.

-The actual space station is a 2 dimensional array och Classes that persists between levels.
+The actual space station is a 2 dimensional array of Classes that persists between levels.
 Each instance has a Roomdata associated with it, dictating if the room is a storage, production, producer or merchant room.

 Special thanks to Gustav Hagerling, former VFX lead at dice and CEO of Idun interactive for giving me the opportunity to work with him!